remel-crowe/etch-a-sketch/README.md

 # Etch-a-Sketch Project

 Hey there! 👋 Welcome to my Etch-a-Sketch project repository.
-I had a blast building this using HTML, CSS, and JavaScript, and I'm excited to share it with you.
+I built this using HTML, CSS, and JavaScript, and I'm excited to share it with you.

 ## Overview